 Flexible processing: Cloud Storage provides native integration with a number of powerful Google Cloud services, such as BigQuery, Dataproc (Hadoop ecosystem), Dataflow for serverless analytics, Video Intelligence API and Cloud Vision, and AI Platform, giving you the flexibility to choose the right tool to analyze your data.

 Central repository: By offering a central location for storing and accessing data across teams and departments, Cloud Storage helps you avoid data silos that have to be kept in sync.

 Security: Because data lakes are designed to store all types of data, enterprises expect strong access control capabilities to help ensure that their data doesn't fall into the wrong hands.
 Cloud Storage offers a number of mechanisms to implement fine-grained access control over your data assets.

 A data lake architecture must be able to ingest varying volumes of data from different sources such as Internet of Things (IoT) sensors, clickstream activity on websites, online transaction processing (OLTP) data, and on-premises data, to name just a few.
-In this section, you learn how GCP can support a wide variety of ingestion use cases.
+In this section, you learn how Google Cloud can support a wide variety of ingestion use cases.